-Environmental measures should follow analyses and models that are based on accurate data.
+Environmental measures should be completed on analyses and models that are based on accurate data.
 This approach will increase the accuracy of estimates and impact of measures and it will help reduce unwanted side effects of improperly set policies.
 For this purpose, an available central electronic system will be set up, covering all environmental compartments.